ngn13/statpage/README.md

 - `address`: The interface and the port that statpage will listen on
 - `contact`: Contact URL that will be displayed at the bottom of the page
 - `interval`: Service check interval
+- `reset`: When there is as much check results as `reset`, a new result will drop the oldest result in the list
+- `time`: Enable/disable showing response times
 - `services`: List of services to check
-- `reset`: When there is as much check results as `reset`, a new result will drop the oldest result in the list

 ### Service config options
 - `name`: Service name